Request a callback from the Rap Interiors team

 7. The Breakout Floor

-These days, there is a trend amongst large companies to create breakout spaces across entire floors.
-In addition to providing employees with a place to dine and reboot, breakout floors double up as an alternative place to work with a laptop.
+As we’ve already touched upon, there is a trend amongst large companies to create breakout spaces across entire floors.
+In addition to providing employees with a place to dine and recharge, breakout floors double up as an alternative place to work with a laptop or engage in impromptu collaboration.

-For example, Classic Collection in Worthing created a stunning breakout space on the floor below its main open plan office.
-The stunning breakout area contains coffee-shop style banquet seating with integrated power, a lounge with modular furniture, and an auditorium for presentations.
+Classic Collection in Worthing created a stunning breakout area on the floor below its main open plan office.
+The space contains coffee-shop style banquet seating with integrated power, a cosy lounge with modular furniture, and an auditorium for presentations.

 See more of the Classic Collection project here

-See more of the Blends for Friends project here
+See more of the Albion Fine Foods project here

 8. Something Bespoke